-Primitive Baptists – True Hyper-Calivinists
+Primitive Baptists – True Hyper-Calvinists

-Primitive Baptists – True Hyper-Calivinists
+Primitive Baptists – True Hyper-Calvinists

 This article is the result of several months of dialog with Primitive Baptists (also known as Hardshell Baptists) and a good deal of time spent reading their literature.
 The dialog primarily consisted of email correspondence with a particularly outspoken apologist for that sect along with some interaction with several people on a Facebook Primitive Baptist discussion forum.
 I read articles by Primitive Baptists and former Primitive Baptists and I listened to a number of Primitive Baptist audio messages.